membraneframework/membrane_mp3_mad_plugin/README.md

 This package provides elements that can be used to decode MPEG audio with libmad.

+# Decoding caps

+For now, decoder doesn't support decoding caps from MPEG frames.
+To receive valid caps on `sink` pad, decoder must be placed in the pipeline after `Membrane.Element.MPEGAudioParse.Parser`.

 # Sample usage

 Playing below pipeline should read `input.mp3`, decode and save raw payload to `output`: